trolando/knor/README.md

 - BDD-based splitting of the parity automaton into a parity game using [Sylvan](https://github.com/trolando/sylvan/)
 - solving the parity game using [Oink](https://github.com/trolando/oink/)

+Knor supports synthesizing the controller when using the internal symbolic parity game solver.
-Knor does not yet support synthesizing the controller, and only computes whether or not the controller is realizable.
+When used with Oink, Knor currently only computes whether or not the controller is realizable.

 ## Usage